Marion Rosette papers

 Biographical / Historical

 Marion Savage Rosette was a pianist, teacher, and composer of children’s music.
-Rosette was born in Baltimore in 1900, her father being a successful surgeon at Johns Hopkins.
+Rosette was born in Baltimore in 1900, her father being a surgeon at Johns Hopkins Hospital.
 She was involved in music from an early age and earned her Artist’s Diploma in piano from the Peabody Conservatory in 1923.
 After graduating, she moved to New York with her husband, George Rosette.
-There the couple teamed up to open a record company where Marion Savage Rosette wrote and recorded hundreds of children’s songs.
+There, the couple teamed up to open a record company where Marion Savage Rosette wrote and recorded hundreds of children’s songs.

-In 1984 Peabody Institute Director Robert Pierce presented Rosette with the first Director’s Recognition Award for her significant contributions to the world of children’s music.
+In 1984 Peabody Institute Director Robert Pierce presented Rosette with the first Director’s Recognition Award for her contributions to the world of children’s music.
 Johns Hopkins University now offers merit scholarships to piano students under the Marion Savage Rosette Piano Scholarship.
-Rosette passed away in 1991 of brain cancer.
+Rosette died in 1991.

 Extent